SAET » Tom Wright Reads Humpty Dumpty » The Society for the Advancement of Ecclesial Theology

 Clearly the writer is telling an Israel story, and here alludes to the Temple.
 This echoes other lines in early 2nd Nursery Literature, such as Mother Hubbard’s cupboard (the "storehouse" of the Temple) and the bone (resurrection life) which she sought for her dog ("Gentiles").
 "But when she got there, the cupboard was bare and the poor little doggie had none."
 The temple had nothing to offer the Gentiles, and they thus remained in their state of Adamic sin and decay.

-Somehow, Wright (and everyone who responded to the post) missed the significance of the name "Humpty Dumpty", an error I sought to correct in my response (awaiting moderation; I've added here the "during the clearing of the temple":that I meant to original comment and changed the word "invasion" in the original to "intrusion".)
+Somehow, Wright (and everyone who responded to the post) missed the significance of the name "Humpty Dumpty", an error I sought to correct in my response (awaiting moderation; I've added here the "during the clearing of the

 Initial Explorations: Bultmann Reads Mother Goose